 This is a little program for creating Self-Organizing Maps that help to arrange sample-grain-positions topographically by characteristics of their respective frequency spectra.

-an audio-sample is split into little pieces (grains) and a two-dimensional index-map is created where grains with similar frequency-characteristics are near to each other. the resulting map can be exported to the Reaktor table-format to drive a grain-sampler or something like that within NI’s Reaktor.
+an audio-sample is split into little pieces (with best free plugins) and a two-dimensional index-map is created where grains with similar frequency-characteristics are near to each other. the resulting map can be exported to the Reaktor table-format to drive a grain-sampler or something like that within NI’s Reaktor.

-the program (vst plugin kickstart), the open-source code (cross-platform c++) and full documentation along with a sample ensemble can be downloaded from the Reaktor User-Library
+the program (cross-platform java), the open-source code (cross-platform c++) and full documentation along with a sample ensemble can be downloaded from the Reaktor User-Library

 Rumor has it, that there once was this infamous composer named Dandy Desmond, who, together with contemporaries like Oskar Fischinger or John Cage, would lay the foundations of automated art and storytelling, long before even science fiction authors would imagine audio-video devices nicely fitting into your hand palm.
 Today, a “composition for 15 tape-decks” can be implemented in an embedded operating system, heavily multi-threaded, developed in multiple languages and scripts and consuming way less power than a pre 21th century light bulb.